kyleskrinak/food-journal/_posts/2021-04-14-kyle-s-chaffles.md

 ## Ingredients
 * 8 eggs
 * 8 oz Parmesan cheese wedge
-* 3.5 package of pork rinds
+* 1.75 oz unprocessed pork rinds (The Aldi pork rinds package is 3.5 oz so half of that)
 * 1 T baking soda

 * Start warming the waffle iron